 Darryl McConnell received his Bachelor of Science with First Class Honours in 1991 with Professor John Elix at the Australian National University in Canberra.
 He performed his PhD at the University of New South Wales in Sydney with Professor David Black for which he was awarded the Cornforth Medal for the best chemistry PhD thesis in Australia for that year.
 Following this he performed a 2 year Postdoctoral study at the University of Sydney with Professor Leslie Field in organometallic chemistry.

-Sulfatase Inhibitors: from Concept to Clinical Trials and Beyond (PL07)
+Steroid Sulfatase Inhibition: from Concept to Clinical and Beyond (PL07)

 Prof. Barry POTTER